norseghost/nfr-dckr-cmps/nextcloud/README.md

 ## Environment variables

-The nextcloud docker images support [various environment variables](https://github.com/nextcloud/docker/tree/master?tab=readme-ov-file#auto-configuration-via-environment-variables) that are passed in to the stack.
+The Nextcloud docker images support [various environment variables](https://github.com/nextcloud/docker/tree/master?tab=readme-ov-file#auto- wconfiguration-via-environment-variables) that are passed in to the stack.

 This stack will set up and autoinstall from scratch if all variables in